brucestull/DjangoStarter-heroku/README.md

 # Django Starter with CustomUser and Docutils
-* Project repository in active development: [DjangoCustomStarter](https://github.com/brucestull/DjangoCustomStarter)
+* New project repository which is in active development: [DjangoCustomStarter](https://github.com/brucestull/DjangoCustomStarter)

 * NOTE: Author is using PowerShell for this guide.
+* NOTE: There is a known issue where this project doesn't run properly on MacBook Air with M1 processor.
+Maybe something involving django-on-heroku.
+Changes might be made to accomodate this fact in the new project [DjangoCustomStarter](https://github.com/brucestull/DjangoCustomStarter).

 ## Features: